-Put the sweet potato and onion in a steamer to cook for 20 minutes until soft.
+Put the sweet potato in a steamer to cook for 20 minutes until soft.
 Alternatively you could boil them.
-When they are cooked, drain them and retain some of the cooking water, and blitz them in a food processor and leave to cool
+When they are cooked, drain it and retain some of the cooking water, and blitz them in a food processor and leave to cool

-Mix all the other ingredients apart from the gluten into a small bowl and then add them to the sweet potato and onion and blitz again
+Mix all the other ingredients apart from the gluten into a small bowl and then add them to the sweet potato and blitz again

 If you are using the breadmaker, place everything into the breadmaker.
 Add the gluten and knead for around 5 minutes.
 Add a splash of the reserved cooking liquid if it is too dry